It is particularly popular with busy people because it saves you a lot of time.

 Steps to a successful meal

-Preparing a week’s worth of meals can sound daunting, especially for newbies.
-But it doesn’t have to be difficult.
+Preparing a week’s meals can sound daunting, especially for newbies.
+But it doesn’t have to be complicated.

-Here’s a step-by-step guide to simplify your meal prep process:
+Here’s a step-by-step guide to simplifying your meal prep process:

 - Select Meal Prep Method of Choice – This can also be a combination of methods and should be based on your lifestyle and nutrition goals.